cop3402spring19/syllabus/project/codegen.md

 - set the address for each variable (`symbol->address`), which is the offset from the frame pointer.  variables appear one after another starting from `OFFSET_FIRST_LOCAL`.
   - e.g., if there are three local variables, `x` and `y`, `x` has offset 1 while `y` has offset 2 and so on for more locals.
-- emit `addi sp 1` for each variable for the prologue
+- emit `addi sp sp 1` for each variable for the prologue

 `visitReturnStatement`